mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 DARRIAN SUBSECTOR

 **SPINWARD MARCHES**

 **MINISTRY OF FINANCE**
 The Ministry of Finance is responsible for both the collection of taxes and assignment of the annual budget from collected monies.
 This task is made simpler due to the readily available banking records of both individuals and businesses.
 Taxes are automatically garnished from wages or business transactions.
-Additional revenue is gained from taxation of cargo both imported into and exported from the Confederation, as are non- citizens visiting the worlds whether they are conducting business or merely tourists.
+Additional revenue is gained from taxation of cargo both imported into and exported from the Confederation, as are non-citizens visiting the worlds whether they are conducting business or merely tourists.

 The number of taxes in the Confederation are few but applied to all.
 A sliding scale adjusts taxation rates to ensure those who earn more are taxed at a greater rate than those who earn less, ensuring no great hardship placed on the poorest.
 Anyone working in the Confederation, citizen and non-citizen alike, are required by law to be paid into a Darrian bank account where money can be traced.
 Many non-Darrian megacorporations sometimes pay their employees a second wage specifically sent into the Confederation, otherwise top executives would have their locally disproportionate wages severely taxed.